- General safety

 - Safety committees

 Working with certain laboratory hazards may present risks for an otherwise healthy individual who is planning pregnancy or who is currently pregnant.
-These individuals, including women who are breastfeeding, should be aware that the fetus and infant may be more sensitive to hazardous exposures including reproductive toxins, teratogens, or germ cell mutagens.
-Some hazards may also affect the reproductive health of adults.
+These individuals, along with women who are breastfeeding, should be aware that the fetus and infant may be more sensitive to hazardous materials including reproductive toxins, teratogens, or germ cell mutagens.
+Some hazardous materials may also affect the reproductive health of adults.

 In addition to these reproductive-specific hazards, developing fetuses are especially susceptible to toxic materials.
 Hazards may include, but are not limited to: